greenplum-db/gpdb-archive/gpdb-doc/markdown/admin_guide/managing/maintain.html.md

 Greenplum Database assigns XID values only to transactions that involve DDL or DML operations, which are typically the only transactions that require an XID.

-**Important:** Greenplum Database monitors transaction IDs.
+> **Important** Greenplum Database monitors transaction IDs.
 If you do not vacuum the database regularly, Greenplum Database will generate a warning and error.

 Greenplum Database issues the following warning when a significant portion of the transaction IDs are no longer available and before transaction ID wraparound occurs: